OpenPIV/openpiv-python-gpu/README.md

 https://visualstudio.microsoft.com/vs/features/cplusplus/

-If installing on Linux, CUDA needs to be added to path:
+If installing on Linux, follow the instructions for Linux at:

-    export PATH=/usr/local/cuda-10.2/bin:/usr/local/cuda-10.2/NsightCompute-2019.1${PATH:+:${PATH}}

-Check that the CUDA compiler is callable (Linux):

-    $ nvcc -V

-For more info, see the Nvidia website:

 https://docs.nvidia.com/cuda/

+Ensure that the post-installation instructions are followed and test the install before proceeding to then next step.

+Ensure that CUDA is compiled and on the PATH:

+	nvcc -V

 ### 2. scikit-CUDA:
 Install scikit-CUDA, which should install PyCUDA as well.
-If this throws errors, the CUDA compiler was probably not installed properly, or was not added to the path.
+If this throws errors, CUDA cwas probably not installed properly in the step above.

     pip install scikit-cuda